segmentio/typewriter/examples/gen-android/java/README.md

 private static final String SEGMENT_WRITE_KEY = "<Your source write key>";
 ```

-Once you run the app, go the debugger to see events coming in!
+Once you run the app, go to the debugger to see events coming in!

 ## Typewriter Usage